ircjwin/MineCoord/README.md

 Invite the bot to your Discord server.
 Refer to this [discord.js Guide page](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links) for help.

 ### launch
-Run `npm run launch` in the same terminal as before.
+Run `npm run start` in the same terminal as before.
 A *read*y message will appear when the bot has successfully logged in.
 The bot can now be interacted with in your Discord server.

 ## License
 Copyright &copy; 2024 Chris "C.J."
 Irwin<br>